vpcarroll15/college-football/README.md

 1) It's popular.
 To this day, it is used in chess competitions, and lots of people know what it is.
 2) Because it is used in the chess world, I have an intuition for what the ratings mean, which I like.
 3) You, too, can develop an intuition for what Elo ratings mean!
-If Player A has a rating that is 200 points higher than player B, then Player A has a ~75% chance of winning.
+If Player A's rating is 200 points higher than Player B's, then Player A has a ~75% chance of winning.
 If Player A's rating is 400 points higher, then Player A has a ~90% chance of winning.
 Now you have Elo intuition, too.
 4) It's easy to program, which is important, because I am going to be programming it.

-Also, I love the fact that, with Elo, it's simple to estimate the probability that one team will defeat another.
-This will be the basis for optimizing our model.

 # The optimization problem